 These microphones offered a crispier and sexier sound than what was in the traditional “flat response.”
-Also, the electronics mics have a way of changing the cymbal sounds from silent to explosion with milliseconds.
+Also, electronics mics have a way of changing the cymbal sounds from silent to explosion within milliseconds.

 And there came lesser electronics distort in these situations that created a whole new type of waves.

 Nearly all cymbals recorded with these approaches were overly crisp.
-Now drummer could use the “cut through the mix” solutions to keep their instruments on the tone.
+Now drummers could use the “cut through the mix” solutions to keep their instruments on the tone.

 Both drummers and recording engineers resolved shrill cymbals.
 This means that the sound you get from your cymbals depends on your approach and how you set up your kit.